sridhama/youtube-playlist-duration/README.md

 ## Features
 <ul>
-<li>Works for playlists consisting of more than 100 videos.
-Click on "Load More" to refresh the counter.</li>
+<li>Works with playlists consisting of more than 100 videos.
+Just click on "Load More" to refresh the counter.</li>
 <li>Unobtrusive positioning.
 Click on the duration box to hide it.</li>
 </ul>